dgaydukov/cert-aws/sa/files/sa.md

 * OldestLaunchConfiguration - remove instances that have the oldest launch configuration, useful when you're updating a group and phasing out the instances from a previous configuration
 * NewestInstance - remove newest instance first, useful when you're testing a new launch configuration but don't want to keep it
 * ClosestToNextInstanceHour - remove instances that are closest to the next billing hour
-* OldestLaunchTemplate - remove instances that have the oldest launch template
+* OldestLaunchTemplate - remove instances that have the oldest LT
 * AllocationStrategy - remove instances to align the remaining instances to the allocation strategy for the type of instance that is terminating (either a Spot Instance or an On-Demand Instance)
-Launch template - similar to launch configuration but with additional props like:
+LT (launch template) vs LC (launch configuration):
-* allows you to have multiple versions of a template
+* LC (old version) - immutable (you can create one LC and if you want to add change you have to add second LC).
+Only basic ec2 settings are supported.
-* allowed to add multiple instance types instead of one single type (you can launch both Spot and On-Demand ec2)
+* LT (new version) - you can have multiple versions in single template.
+You can have advanced features like subnetID, multiple instance types, dedicated hosts and so on.
-* provide more advanced features (dedicated hosts)
+ASG support both LC & LT (see `sa/cloudformation/asg-launch-template.yml`).
+Yet spot fleet supports only LT.
 You can configure SNS to get notification when your ASG scales out/in or replace unhealthy instance.
 LC (launch configuration) - template that ASG uses to launch new instances.
 One ASG use one LC.
 You can't modify LC, if you need to change some params you should create new LC and update your ASG.
 You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
 ASG can launch your instances across multiple AZ but only within same region.